 In Alberta, every teacher employed by a school system must develop and implement an annual plan for professional growth that outlines the professional development activities the teacher intends to undertake in that year.
 The requirements for an annual teacher professional growth plan (TPGP) are outlined in the Teacher Growth, Supervision and Evaluation Policy of Alberta Education.

-To access TPGP resources, visit the Association website at www.teachers.ab.ca (My ATA > Professional Growth Plans).
+For more information, visit the Association's website www.teachers.ab.ca > Professional development > Professional development > Professional growth plans.